VHDPlus/vhdplus-website/docs/community/spectrum.md

 ```
 ### Last column always on
 Try to play around with the offset constant.
 The last column is the one for the lowest frequency and an offset is interpreted as a very low frequency.
-### Not sensitive enought
+### Not sensitive enough
 You can set a lower value as volume_divider to increase sensitivity.

 We hope you enjoyed the tutorial and feel free to check out
 - [Stack Overflow](https://stackoverflow.com/questions/tagged/vhdp) if you have problems
-- [Youtube](https://www.youtube.com/channel/UC7qiOvlaBSiWyAb7R1xTaEw) if you are interested in more tutorials
+- [YouTube](https://www.youtube.com/channel/UC7qiOvlaBSiWyAb7R1xTaEw) if you are interested in more tutorials
-- [Github](https://github.com/search?utf8=%E2%9C%93&q=vhdplus) for more examples and inspiration
+- [GitHub](https://github.com/search?utf8=%E2%9C%93&q=vhdplus) for more examples and inspiration